akameco/babel-plugin-react-intl-auto/readme.md

 #### extractComments

-Use leading comments as the message description
+Use leading comments as the message description.

+Only works with `defineMessages`

 Type: `boolean` <br>
 Default: `true`